JeffreyCastellano/three-cluster-lights/README.md

 This is only relevant if you plan on building from the source.
 Otherwise the npm package is far easier to consume.

+*Note: There a few bugs on the near end of the frustum that need to be worked out but are easily avoidable.

 ## 📁 Library Structure

 ```